moxystudio/react-page-swapper/README.md

   </PageSwapper>
   ```

-  ...and then add the `[data-focusable-page-element]` and `tabIndex="-1"` (if needed) attributes to elements of each page that should be immediately focused.
+  ...and then add the `[data-focusable-page-element]` and `tabIndex="-1"` (if needed) attributes to the element, of each page, that should be immediately focused.

   2. Use the `transitioning` property of the children render prop: